wu-hongjun/macOS-Thinkpad-X1-Extreme/UPDATES.md

 ## 2019
 ### October Updates
+* [20191029] Direct upgrade to macOS 10.15.1 is supported.
+Nothing to note.
+V3.4 is pretty much the same as V3.3.
+* [20191017] Solved eGPU.
+See "eGPU" section below.
+Now X1E is fully complete with everything supported.
+Yea!
+* [20191016] Added "32 bit program" and "repasting guide" section in the resource section.
+Read them.
+* [20191015] It looks like PB10(19A582a) is GM Seed and it is newest.
+My machine works normal on GM...
 * [20191010] ~~Looks like the final version of Catalina has some problems...?
 I will stay on PB10 for a while :P~~
 * [20191008] Welcome to Catalina everyone!
 It's been quite a while for Catalina to get ready.
 * [20191003] Stable direct upgrade to PB10.